 We care for a complex population of both men and women, recognising the unique needs of both.
-Whilst ensuring we provide a safe and decent environment for our residents, we empower them to believe that they can change and think positively about their future.
+Whilst ensuring we provide a safe and decent environment for our prisoners, we empower them to believe that they can change and think positively about their future.
 All of our members of staff - regardless of their position - understand the powerful role they play in making a difference.

 As part of our commitment to providing a supportive, rehabilitative environment, we work in partnership with a multitude of local and national agencies, volunteer and community groups.

 Our aim is to change lives for the better by reducing reoffending and risk of harm.
-Our community and agency links enable us to provide residents with the support and encouragement they need to make positive choices for their future.
+Our community and agency links enable us to provide prisoners with the support and encouragement they need to make positive choices for their future.

 Nine pathways for reducing reoffending

 We focus on nine pathways for reducing reoffending.
 Find out more about each pathway.

 We focus on nine pathways for reducing reoffending, helping to ensure that prisoners have as much support as possible to help them make a successful transition to the community

 - Accommodation - prisoners should have suitable, sustainable and safe accommodation arranged prior to release.